 Blueberry tarts, vanilla ice cream with strawberries, raspberry jam on your peanut butter sandwich— bees dying would mean we can kiss these guilty pleasures goodbye, because berries, like many other kinds of fruit, are dependent on bees for pollination.

 Other kinds of fruit that would be missing in a world without bees include apricots, apples, cherries, peaches, plums, mangoes, and kiwis.

 2. Fruit Juice

 If there’s no more fruit, then it won’t be possible to make fruit products (surprise!).
-No more bees, no more orange juice with breakfast in the morning, no more warm apple cider on autumn afternoons, etc.
+No more bees, no more orange juice with your breakfast in the morning, no more apple cider or apple pie on autumn afternoons, etc.

 To help prevent this from happening, you can choose to buy organic juice.
 Why would that make a difference?
 Because organic farming prohibits the use of chemical pesticides, which can be extremely harmful to bees.
 The use of pesticides is detrimental to bee populations and is one of the major causal factors of colony collapse disorder.